-I had this article prepared for quite a while now but never got around to publish it.
-I know a lot of readers on here always ask me what camera I use for my pictures, so here is the full article with all my gear.
+A lot of readers ask me what camera I use for my pictures, so here is the full article with all my gear.

 But before we get into it, if you're looking for specific mobile photography/editing tips, I've already published an article previously which you can read here.

 Generally, this article is about my particular camera setup.
-When it comes to cameras it's almost like religion, everyone believes in something different, and that's okay.
-I will try to list my reasons below as good as I can, but if you're looking for particular tech reviews, you might just do a quick Google search.
+When it comes to cameras it's almost like religion — everyone believes in something different, and that's okay.
+I will try to list my reasons below as well as I can, but if you're looking for particular tech reviews, you might just do a quick Google search.

 The Fujifilm X100T has been one of my favorite cameras for a couple years now.
 It's the camera that really got me into photography, even though I had a big Canon DSLR sitting at home, this is the camera I ended up using all the time.